 Wixie postcard templates make it easy

-Templates available to students at their Projects view make it easy to get them creating!
-When students log in to their Wixie accounts, they simply click the Templates tab at the Project View and open one of the Postcard templates.
+Templates available to students at their Wixie home page make it easy to get them creating!
+When students log in to their Wixie accounts, they simply search the field at the top for postcard.

-If you use the 2-page template, click the right arrow at the bottom of the Wixie window to move to the second page and type a message.
+Click the right arrow at the top to move to the second page and type a message.

 Postcards are meant to be shared.
 No matter if you create print or digital postcards, just be sure to print and showcase or send them to someone so that students see their work is valued.